Pabbay, Barra Isles: Areas of interest

 Bàgh Bàn is the name applied to a large bay situated on the SE coast of the island.
-It's the principal bay on the coast of the island and is well sheltered from the North and West - this made it the ideal area for historical settlers.
+It is the principal bay on the coast of the island and is well sheltered from the North and West.
+This made it the ideal area for historical settlers.

-Rosinish (or Rubha Phabach) is a small peninsular headland situated on the East coast of the island.
-It lies in a South-Easterly direction and is only attached to the mainland of the island by a small natural arch.
+Rosinish (or Rubha Phabach) is a small headland situated on the east coast of the island.
+It lies in a south-easterly direction and is only attached to the mainland of the island by a small natural arch named Steir.

-Steir is the narrow rock which joins Rosinish to the mainland.

-Rock Climbing
+Rock climbing

-Composed of Lewisian gneiss, Pabbay is "one of the finest climbing venues in the UK".
+Composed of Lewisian gneiss, Pabbay is considered "one of the finest climbing venues in the UK".
 This includes the climbing route The Great Arch, which is graded E8 6c.